lbguilherme/rethinkdb-lite/README.md

 ---

-#### Goals
+## Goals

-- Implement all current features of RethinkDB (changefeed, clustering and geoindex will come last)
+- Implement all current features of RethinkDB (all query functions, clustering, changefeed, geoindex, ...)
-- Be compactible with RethinkDB's drivers and WebUI (no need to reinvent anything here)
+- Be full compactible with RethinkDB's drivers and WebUI
 - Make small improvements along the way (with minimal user impact by default)
-- Make it fast (this is a self imposed challenge)
+- Make it fast

-#### Non-goals

-- Replace RethinkDB itself for production use (you should simply use RethinkDB)
-- Break compactibility to introduce features that would not fit the original RethinkDB
+- Add new features (query optimizer? autorebalancing?)

+## Roadmap

+- Replace the current storage backend with RocksDB
+- Pass successfuly on RethinkDB's spec suite
+- Add some better newer tests
+- Benchmark and improve
+- Implement epic features: clustering, changefeeds
+- Implement new features: query optimizer

 ## Running